Introduction

 FAQs

-It hydrolyzes to produce methanol (CH₃OH) and formic acid (HCOOH).
+Methanol (CH₃OH) and formic acid (HCOOH)

 Where in the real world is methyl formate used?